 Less than a week later, she left New Zealand with Walter Perry, by steamer, never to return.
 As there had been with Henry Hulme, there was also a final press conference shipboard for Walter and H Marion Perry, denouncing Juliet.
 It was reported that H Marion Perry refused to discuss any aspect of the whole affair for many years.
 She never made another public statement about the case.

-Hilda Perry and Henry Hulme were divorced and Hilda and Walter Perry were married, taking up residence in England but settling far from Henry Hulme.
+Hilda Perry and Henry Hulme were divorced in 1955 and Hilda and Walter Perry were married, taking up residence in England but settling far from Henry Hulme.
 The couple remained together, taking in Juliet upon her release from prison.
-Hilda Perry was still alive at the time of the writing of the F.A.Q. (she was 83 in 1995) and she lived near her daughter on the north-east coast of Scotland. at that time.
-She died in 2004 at the age of 91.

 Walter (Bill) Perry was born in Winnipeg, Canada.
 He was an engineer by training and profession.